kateolmstead/javascript-sdk/README.md

 ### Using Rich Data Callbacks
 Rich Data is a JSON message that you associate with your message creative.
 When the player presses the message, the PlayRM SDK bubbles-up the associated JSON object to a function that you assign to your frame.

-You attach a function to the frame to process JSON data related to a frame.
+You attach a function to the placement to process JSON data related to a placement.

 ```javascript
 _pnConfig["b0_barDivId"] ="messageDiv";